viewstools/docs/DevEnvironmentSetup.md

 7. Go to the project directory, type `cd ` (yes, with space after cd) and drag project folder on the terminal window
 8. You might be missing dependencies, so run `yarn`
 9. To start the project run `yarn start` - if it's a web project it will open in the browser

+Happy building!
+You are all set.
+In case if you run into any road blocks reach out with questions via Slack at https://slack.viewsdx.com/ and tag @dario or @interfacejunkie